Domkat Bali at 80: “IBB maliciously killed Vatsa” -

 I wish it is real!

-But how did such a large crops of brilliant officers come from a small zone?
+But how did such a large crop of brilliant officers come from a small zone?

 All I can say is that it is partly co-incidental and partly the value system.
 Where I come from, people admire valour.
 Even as children after the second world war, soldiers who returned from the war would march as soldiers and harass market women, drink their burukutu free and go away.
 There was the attitude that soldiers were brave people who have fought all over the world.
 I like the police but there are not many of us in the police.
 Police are not regarded in the same manner.
 So it is not by co-incidence alone but by value system of the people.
 They admire bravery.